Cork Senior A Hurling Championship: Beginnings

 The inaugural championship was scheduled to begin in April 2020, however, it was postponed indefinitely due to the coronavirus pandemic in Ireland.
 When the championship resumed, time constraints led to a revision of the format, with the play-offs for the second best and third best third placed teams being abolished.
 The knockout stage was further reduced, with the two best-ranking teams from the group stage receiving byes to the semi-finals and the other four qualifying teams contesting two lone quarter-finals.
 The very first match eventually took place on 31 July 2020, with Fr.
 O'Neill's claiming a 3-16 to 0-18 victory over Kilworth.
 Declan Dalton scored the very first championship point before Billy Dunne scored the championship's first ever goal.
 Kilworth became the first team to be relegated when they lost the 2020 relegation playoff to Killeagh.

 Regular format

 Group stage

 The 12 teams are divided into three groups of four.
 Over the course of the group stage, which features one game in April and two games in August, each team plays once against the others in the group, resulting in each team being guaranteed at least three games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top two teams in each group qualify for the knock-out stage.

 Knockout stage

-Play-off: The second best and third best third placed teams from the group stage play off for last quarter-final place.
+Following the completion of the group stage, the top two teams from each group are ranked (1-6) in terms of points accumulated and scoring difference.
+The two top-ranking teams receive byes to separate semi-finals.